• Skip to primary navigation

 • Edible eyes

-• 1 tablespoon Raw Almonds sliced in halves
+• 1 tbsp Raw Almonds sliced in halves

 Instructions